entando/entando-docs/vuepress/docs/next/docs/getting-started/ent-bundle.md

 ## Entando 7.1 Bundle Development

-Beginning with Entando 7.1, the `ent bundle` command and its convenience methods govern the structure and files of an Entando Bundle.
-This format relies on a single JSON descriptor as the project manifest.
-A new bundle project can be initialized with the default files and folders or from an existing bundle in an Entando hub.
+Beginning with Entando 7.1, the `ent bundle` command and its convenience methods introduce a streamlined process to govern the structure, files and management of Entando bundles.
+The bundle development lifecycle is divided into 6 stages, each corresponding to a subcommand.

+The `init` subcommand initializes a new bundle project, either with the default files and folders or from an existing bundle in an Entando hub.
+The bundle format relies on a single JSON descriptor as the project manifest.

-With the structure established, build processes appropriate to type and stack will generate micro frontend (MFE) and microservice (MS) components in parallel.
-Components are filtered by type and name and assigned version numbers.
+With the structure established, the `build` subcommand executes processes appropriate to component type and stack.Micro frontend (MFE) and microservice (MS) components are generated in parallel.
+They are filtered by type and name and assigned version numbers.

-Keycloak integration enables components to be run locally to test MFEs and MS external to an Entando cluster.
-Multiple components are run in parallel via commands dependent on type and stack, with a log file for each individual component generated in its directory.
+The `run` subcommand in conjuction with Keycloak integration enables components to be tested locally, external to an Entando cluster.
+Multiple components are run in parallel via commands dependent on type and stack, with a log file for each individual component generated in the .entando/logs directory.

-Packaging the bundle constructs the artifacts and Docker images.
+The `pack` subcommand constructs the artifacts and Docker images for the bundle.
 A single image is created for the bundle and all micro frontends while each microservice is allocated its own image.
 These are published to a Docker repository, after which the bundle can be deployed and installed.

+Once a bundle has been published, it can be delivered to the ECR of an Entando Application via the `deploy` subcommand.
+The bundle custom resource is exported and tags are retrieved from Docker Hub.

+In the final phase of bundle creation, the `install` subcommand applies the bundle to the Entando instance.
+It is then available in the App Builder for unlimited reuse within the application.

 See [Build and Publish a Bundle Project](../../tutorials/create/pb/publish-project-bundle.md) for more details.